To be a good breeder and produce nice family dogs a breeder must have a number of good quality

 of illness will inform Paris Poodles if the dog gets sick or injured.

-• Agrees to send up-to-date pictures of the foster dog.
+• Agrees to send up-to-date pictures of the foster dog and allow us to post those pictures on

 • Agrees that after the dog/puppy is no longer needed for breeding by Paris Poodles the dog